kylep/kyle.pericak.com/content/posts/openstack/openstack-aio-ka-metal.md

 # Configure Networking

-The Intel NUC only has one ethernet port, but Kolla-Ansible requires two ports.
+The Intel NUC only has one Ethernet port, but Kolla-Ansible requires two ports.
 One port is for the APIs, and another can't have any addresses on it as it ends up being controlled by OpenVSwitch and Neutron.